gatity/camunda-csharp-client/csharp-client/docs/ProcessDefinitionApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new ProcessDefinitionApi(httpClient, config, httpClientHandler);
-            var processDefinitionId = processDefinitionId_example;  // string | Filter by process definition id. (optional)
+            var processDefinitionId = "processDefinitionId_example";  // string | Filter by process definition id. (optional)
-            var processDefinitionIdIn = processDefinitionIdIn_example;  // string | Filter by a comma-separated list of process definition ids. (optional) var name = name_example;  // string | Filter by process definition name. (optional) var nameLike = nameLike_example;  // string | Filter by process definition names that the parameter is a substring of. (optional) var deploymentId = deploymentId_example;  // string | Filter by the deployment the id belongs to. (optional) var deployedAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter by the deploy time of the deployment the process definition belongs to.
+            var processDefinitionIdIn = "processDefinitionIdIn_example";  // string | Filter by a comma-separated list of process definition ids. (optional) var name = "name_example";  // string | Filter by process definition name. (optional) var nameLike = "nameLike_example";  // string | Filter by process definition names that the parameter is a substring of. (optional) var deploymentId = "deploymentId_example";  // string | Filter by the deployment the id belongs to. (optional) var deployedAfter = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTime? | Filter by the deploy time of the deployment the process definition belongs to.
 Only selects process definitions that have been deployed after (exclusive) a specific time.
-By [default](https://docs.camunda.org/manual/7.17/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.546+0200`. (optional) var deployedAt = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter by the deploy time of the deployment the process definition belongs to.
+By [default](https://docs.camunda.org/manual/7.21/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.546+0200`. (optional) var deployedAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTime? | Filter by the deploy time of the deployment the process definition belongs to.
 Only selects process definitions that have been deployed at a specific time (exact match).
-By [default](https://docs.camunda.org/manual/7.17/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.546+0200`. (optional) var key = key_example;  // string | Filter by process definition key, i.e., the id in the BPMN 2.0 XML.
-Exact match. (optional) var keysIn = keysIn_example;  // string | Filter by a comma-separated list of process definition keys. (optional) var keyLike = keyLike_example;  // string | Filter by process definition keys that the parameter is a substring of. (optional) var category = category_example;  // string | Filter by process definition category.
-Exact match. (optional) var categoryLike = categoryLike_example;  // string | Filter by process definition categories that the parameter is a substring of. (optional) var version = 56;  // int? | Filter by process definition version. (optional) var latestVersion = true;  // bool? | Only include those process definitions that are latest versions.
-Value may only be `true`, as `false` is the default behavior. (optional) var resourceName = resourceName_example;  // string | Filter by the name of the process definition resource.
-Exact match. (optional) var resourceNameLike = resourceNameLike_example;  // string | Filter by names of those process definition resources that the parameter is a substring of. (optional) var startableBy = startableBy_example;  // string | Filter by a user name who is allowed to start the process. (optional) var active = true;  // bool? | Only include active process definitions.
+By [default](https://docs.camunda.org/manual/7.21/reference/rest/overview/date-format/), the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., `2013-01-23T14:42:45.546+0200`. (optional) var key = "key_example";  // string | Filter by process definition key, i.e., the id in the BPMN 2.0 XML.
+Exact match. (optional) var keysIn = "keysIn_example";  // string | Filter by a comma-separated list of process definition keys. (optional) var keyLike = "keyLike_example";  // string | Filter by process definition keys that the parameter is a substring of. (optional) var category = "category_example";  // string | Filter by process definition category.
+Exact match. (optional) var categoryLike = "categoryLike_example";  // string | Filter by process definition categories that the parameter is a substring of. (optional) var version = 56;  // int? | Filter by process definition version. (optional) var latestVersion = true;  // bool? | Only include those process definitions that are latest versions.
+Value may only be `true`, as `false` is the default behavior. (optional) var resourceName = "resourceName_example";  // string | Filter by the name of the process definition resource.
+Exact match. (optional) var resourceNameLike = "resourceNameLike_example";  // string | Filter by names of those process definition resources that the parameter is a substring of. (optional) var startableBy = "startableBy_example";  // string | Filter by a user name who is allowed to start the process. (optional) var active = true;  // bool? | Only include active process definitions.
 Value may only be `true`, as `false` is the default behavior. (optional) var suspended = true;  // bool? | Only include suspended process definitions.
-Value may only be `true`, as `false` is the default behavior. (optional) var incidentId = incidentId_example;  // string | Filter by the incident id. (optional) var incidentType = incidentType_example;  // string | Filter by the incident type.
-See the [User Guide](https://docs.camunda.org/manual/7.17/user-guide/process-engine/incidents/#incident-types) for a list of incident types. (optional) var incidentMessage = incidentMessage_example;  // string | Filter by the incident message.
-Exact match. (optional) var incidentMessageLike = incidentMessageLike_example;  // string | Filter by the incident message that the parameter is a substring of. (optional) var tenantIdIn = tenantIdIn_example;  // string | Filter by a comma-separated list of tenant ids.
+Value may only be `true`, as `false` is the default behavior. (optional) var incidentId = "incidentId_example";  // string | Filter by the incident id. (optional) var incidentType = "incidentType_example";  // string | Filter by the incident type.
+See the [User Guide](https://docs.camunda.org/manual/7.21/user-guide/process-engine/incidents/#incident-types) for a list of incident types. (optional) var incidentMessage = "incidentMessage_example";  // string | Filter by the incident message.
+Exact match. (optional) var incidentMessageLike = "incidentMessageLike_example";  // string | Filter by the incident message that the parameter is a substring of. (optional) var tenantIdIn = "tenantIdIn_example";  // string | Filter by a comma-separated list of tenant ids.
 A process definition must have one of the given tenant ids. (optional) var withoutTenantId = true;  // bool? | Only include process definitions which belong to no tenant.
 Value may only be true, as false is the default behavior. (optional) var includeProcessDefinitionsWithoutTenantId = true;  // bool? | Include process definitions which belong to no tenant.
 Can be used in combination with `tenantIdIn`.
-Value may only be `true`, as `false` is the default behavior. (optional) var versionTag = versionTag_example;  // string | Filter by the version tag. (optional) var versionTagLike = versionTagLike_example;  // string | Filter by the version tag that the parameter is a substring of. (optional) var withoutVersionTag = true;  // bool? | Only include process definitions without a `versionTag`. (optional) var startableInTasklist = true;  // bool? | Filter by process definitions which are startable in Tasklist.. (optional) var notStartableInTasklist = true;  // bool? | Filter by process definitions which are not startable in Tasklist. (optional)
+Value may only be `true`, as `false` is the default behavior. (optional) var versionTag = "versionTag_example";  // string | Filter by the version tag. (optional) var versionTagLike = "versionTagLike_example";  // string | Filter by the version tag that the parameter is a substring of. (optional) var withoutVersionTag = true;  // bool? | Only include process definitions without a `versionTag`. (optional) var startableInTasklist = true;  // bool? | Filter by process definitions which are startable in Tasklist.. (optional) var notStartableInTasklist = true;  // bool? | Filter by process definitions which are not startable in Tasklist. (optional)